Al-Muwatta

-Al-Muwaṭṭaʾ (الموطأ, 'the well-trodden path') or Muwatta Imam Malik (موطأ الإمام مالك) of Imam Malik (711–795) written in the 8th-century, is one of the earliest collections of hadith texts comprising the subjects of Islamic law, compiled by the Imam, Malik ibn Anas.
-It is also the earliest extant example of a musannaf, referring to a genre of hadith compilation which arranges hadith topically.
+Al-Muwaṭṭaʾ (الموطأ, 'the well-trodden path') or Muwatta Imam Malik (موطأ الإمام مالك) of Imam Malik (711–795), written in the 8th century, is one of the earliest collections of hadith texts comprising the subjects of Islamic law, compiled by Malik ibn Anas.
+It is also the earliest extant example of a musannaf, a genre of hadith compilation that arranges hadith topically.

-Malik's best-known work, Al-Muwatta was the first legal work to incorporate and combine hadith and fiqh.
+Malik's best-known work, Al-Muwatta, was the first legal work to incorporate and combine hadith and fiqh.

 Description

 It is considered to be from the earliest extant collections of hadith that form the basis of Islamic jurisprudence alongside the Qur'an.
 It includes reliable hadith from the people of the Hijaz, as well as sayings of the companions, the followers and also those who came after them.
 The book covers rituals, rites, customs, traditions, norms and laws of the time of the Islamic prophet Muhammad.

 It is reported that Imam Malik selected for inclusion into the Muwatta just over 1900 narrations, from the 100,000 narrations he had available to him.